mutiahernowo/flickr-metadata-eda/README.md

 ## Repository contents

-- `notebooks/` — cleaning, EDA, and statistical testing notebooks
+- `presentation slides/` — presentation on analysis findings and insights
-- `report/` — final written report (PDF)
-- `data/` — sample data only (full dataset not redistributed; see note below)

-> Note: the full raw dataset is not included in this repo due to size/redistribution
+> Note: Cannot upload the notebooks due to the file size.
-> constraints.
-A small sample is provided to illustrate structure.

 ## My contribution